 This is a tough one to answer, I guess dating in the UK is probably like everywhere else.
 It’s hard.
 You never really know anyone’s intentions, especially if it’s through a dating app.
 I think the whole socialisation aspect of dating has disappeared.
 It’s now considered rare if you meet your potential partner in person rather than online.
 Whereas a few years ago it was the other way around.

-Online dating is now the forefront of how people meet.
+Online dating is now at the forefront of how people meet.
 Most of my friends met their partners online.
-But again, for me it’s hard to know their intentions or whether or not they’re a serial killer or not ha-ha!
-A lot of the times guys just want hook ups, Tinder is probably the worst one for this.
+But again, for me, it’s hard to know their intentions.
+Or whether or not they’re a serial killer or not ha-ha!
+A lot of the time guys just want hookups, Tinder is probably the worst one for this.
 There are diamonds in the rough, but it’s so hard to filter them out from all of the other guys on these apps.
-Most people just want something casual and not a relationship, and personally that’s not for me.
+Most people just want something casual and not a relationship, and personally, that’s not for me.
 I have found in the past that guys are usually upfront with you and let you know their intentions, which I think is good.
 But again, it’s hard to find someone who wants something serious.
 I’m not sure what that says about my generation, maybe we have all developed commitment issues!

 How soon is too soon to meet the parents?

 Personally, I think it’s once you are serious with one another.
 I tend to keep my dating life private until there’s something to tell.
 I only usually tell my close friends; family never know about dates or anyone I’m talking to.
-I don’t do this because I want to keep it a secret, but I don’t want to go around telling people something and then the next week saying that it’s not happening anymore.
-I’d rather wait until its serious and I feel like they need to meet my parents.
+I don’t do this because I want to keep it a secret.
+But I don’t want to go around telling people something and then the next week saying that it’s not happening anymore.
+I’d rather wait until it’s serious and I feel like they need to meet my parents.
 Parental approval is so very important too in my eyes.
 I want my friends and family to love the person I’m with too.
-I know other people who have taken their dates home after the first date or first time meeting, I have done this in the past and learnt my lesson from it!
+I know other people who have taken their dates home after the first date or first time meeting.
+I’ve done this in the past and learnt my lesson from it!

 What’s it like dating between races and social classes?

-Inter-racial dating is very common here, and I have had inter- racial relationships before.
+Interracial dating is very common here, and I have had inter-racial relationships before.
 Again, this would depend on what ethnic/religious background you and your family have.
-I know some cultures don’t agree with dating or marriage outside of theirs, but for me that’s never been the case.
+Some cultures don’t agree with dating or marriage outside of theirs, but for me, that’s never been the case.
 I come from a Caribbean background and have never felt that I wasn’t ‘allowed’ to date outside of my race.
 I think experiencing other races and cultures is very important and something we should all take the time to learn about outside of the dating world.

 In regards to social classes, I don’t pay much attention to those.
 I don’t even think about or consider what social class the guy I’m talking to is from.
 I care more about their character, morals and who they are as people.
 Again, some people find that social classes are really important to them and their families, but that’s down to different cultures and backgrounds.